Benefits of Using Skip Bins for Moving | Need A Skip Now

 - As December is usually filled with end of year parties and a festive season celebrations, any move is usually post poned to January

-Now, as we find ourselves in COVID19 January of 2021, there are more reasons to move for both businesses and households.
+Now, as we find ourselves in the post-Covid era, there are more reasons to move for both businesses and households.
 According to REIV data and various articles from Domain.com and other real estate giants, here are the latest trends being noticed behind the large movement of population:

 - Due to a large number of industries allowing employees to work from home, there is no longer a need to live closer to work, hence allowing employees to opt for a cheaper living option, further away from the CBD, in some cases even completely away from the CBD and into regional Victoria.
 These types of moves are not only allowing residents to reduce their mortgage cost or rental cost but also provides improvements to their lifestyle, such as living closer to nature, living in larger properties, with larger land component and so on.